raspberrypi/picotool/README.md

             Hash the encrypted file
         --sign
             Sign the encrypted file
-        --clear
+        --no-clear
-            Clear all of SRAM on load
+            Don't clear all of SRAM on load --pin-xip-sram
-        --pin-xip-sram
             Pin XIP SRAM on load
     File to load from